Soumyadityaa/Black_Pepper_Prediction/README.md

-1. Problem Definition
+1. Problem Definition:
-Your project focuses on optimizing spice production (black pepper, cardamom, clove) using data-driven approaches to address:
+focuses on optimizing spice production (black pepper, cardamom, clove) using data-driven approaches to address:
 Climate and environmental stress